 - During the first year of employment, the amount of the leave entitlement that the worker can take is governed by the "accrual" provisions.
 This means that leave accrues at the rate of 1/12 of a full year's entitlement at the beginning of each month.

-- When calculating accrued holiday entitlement, if the amount of leave accrued includes a fraction of a day other than a half, this fraction should be rounded up to a half-day (if it is less than a half-day) and to a whole day (if it is more than a half-day).
+- When calculating holiday hours accrued, if the amount of leave accrued includes a fraction of a day other than a half, this fraction should be rounded up to a half-day (if it is less than a half-day) and to a whole day (if it is more than a half-day).

 The accrual provisions in the first year of employment are designed to control the taking of leave by new workers.
 There had been concern that a new worker would be entitled to take their entire leave entitlement during their first few weeks of employment.
 However, an employer can seek to delay an employee’s holiday until later in the year, whether the holiday entitlement has been accrued or not.